stormchaserroleplaying/stormchaserRPG/Talents/Monk/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points<br>**Prerequisite:** 2 Monk Talents
-Your training allows you to harness the mystic energy of chi.
-Your access to this energy is represented by a number of chi points equal to your Wisdom score.

-You can spend these points to fuel various chi features.
-You start knowing 7 such features: Deflect Missiles, Flurry of Blows, Focussed Aim, Patient Defense, Quickened Healing and Step of the Wind.

-When you spend a chi point, it is unavailable until you finish a short or long rest, at the end of which you draw all of your expended chi back into yourself.
-You must spend at least 30 minutes of the rest meditating to regain your chi points.

-As long as you have 1 chi point remaining, your unarmed strikes count as magical for the purpose of overcoming resistance and immunity to nonmagical attacks and damage.
+Your training allows you to harness the mystic inner energy of chi, which is another term for Mana.
+As long as you have mana remaining, your unarmed strikes count as magical for the purpose of overcoming resistance and immunity to non-magical attacks and damage.

-Some of your chi features require you to make a chi attack roll versus your target's defence.
+You can expend mana to fuel various chi powers.
+Some chi powers require you to make a chi attack roll versus your target’s defence.
 This is an attack roll using your unarmed proficiency and your Wisdom bonus.

-#### Dedicated Weapon
-Whenever you finish a short or long rest, you can touch one weapon, focus your chi on it, and then count that weapon as a monk weapon until you use this feature again.

-The chosen weapon must meet these criteria:
-* You must be trained with it.
-* It must lack the two-handed and unwieldy properties.

-#### Deflect Missiles
-If you catch a missile that was shot at you, you can spend 1 chi point to immediately make a ranged attack as a free action with the weapon or piece of ammunition you just caught.
-The missile counts as a monk weapon for the attack, which has a normal range of 20 feet and a long range of 60 feet.

-#### Flurry of Blows
-When you take the [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) action, you may spend 1 chi point to ignore the [multiple attack penalty](https://stormchaserroleplaying.com/stormchaserRPG/General/Specific/Attack/#multiple-attack-penalty).

-#### Focussed Aim
-When you miss with an attack roll, you can spend 2 chi points to reroll your attack roll, potentially turning the miss into a hit.

-#### Patient Defense
-You can spend 1 chi point to [Dodge](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Dodge/) using only a single action.

-#### Quickened Healing
-As an action, you can spend 2 chi points and roll your recovery die.
-You regain an amount of Stamina equal to the number rolled plus your wisdom bonus.

-#### Step of the Wind
-You can spend 1 chi point to [Step](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Step/) or [Stride](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Stride/) as a free action on your turn.
-Additionally, your jump distance is doubled for that turn.
+You start knowing one such Chi power.

+While you have at least 1 mana point remaining, the damage die of your [Unarmed Strikes](https://stormchaserroleplaying.com/stormchaserRPG/) increases by 1 step (1 becomes 1d4, 1d4 becomes 1d6, 1d6 becomes 1d8, etc.).

 ### Stunning Strike

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points<br>**Prerequisite:** Chi and 3 Other Monk Talents
-You can interfere with the flow of chi in an opponent’s body.
-When you hit another creature with a melee weapon attack, you can spend 1 chi point to attempt a stunning strike.
-If your chi attack hits the target's Constitution defence, they are stunned until the end of your next turn.
+You can interfere with the flow of energy in an opponent’s body.
+When you hit another creature with a melee weapon attack, you can spend 1 mana to attempt a stunning strike.
+If your chi attack hits the target's Constitution defence, they are [stunned](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Stunned/) until the end of your next turn.

 ### Calm in the Storm